winvistalover/PotatoOS/README.md

   </a>
 </p><br>

-A unix-like operating system made in C.
+An operating system made in C.
-It's not quite unix-like *yet*.
-But we're getting there.<br>
 Join the Discord server!
 https://discord.gg/4Gq4ya5DME